MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 You can also write XML-based help files for functions and scripts.
-To enable the `Get-Help` cmdlet to find the XML-based help file for a function or script, use the "ExternalHelp" keyword.
+To enable the `Get-Help` cmdlet to find the XML-based help file for a function or script, use the `.ExternalHelp` keyword.
 Without this keyword, `Get-Help` cannot find XML-based help topics for functions or scripts.

 This topic explains how to write help topics for functions and scripts.
 For